Ntsubi/pokemon-js-application/README.md

 ## Links

 The external API used in this project can be found [here](https://pokeapi.co/).
+To see the app in action, [click here](https://ntsubi.github.io/pokemon-js-application/).